Konzisam/IOT-Data-Streaming/README.md

 ```
 This will bring up the Kafka and Zookeeper containers.Kafka broker will be available on localhost:9093.

-5. There are two steps in running:
+5. There are two steps in starting the production and consumption of data:

 ✅ Running the simulation for kafka to produce the data
 ```python -m src.simulation.main```